diego-kleinman/Proyecto_Supermercado/README.md

 ## Inglés/English:

-#### Project Resume:
+#### Project Resume:📚🔨💻⚠️
-In this project I utiliced python and arduino.
-I connected them using the serial port and the PySerial library.
-The basic idea was taking mesurements of temperature and luminosity in a variety of different places, then process that data I took and the data from other classmates.
-The goal is to find the "best places" if for instance we wanted to put a solar panel.

-It comes with user manual and the executable asociated.
+This project was build using Java.
+The basic idea behind it is to generate a software system for a supermarket chain with several branches.
+The system is built to maximize the effectiveness in time of execution of the algoritms inside and to have a reasonable use of memory.
+In the projects I used Binary Search Trees and linked lists, built by myself(not the premade ones from Java).

+Several requirements were provided:

+❖ Selling of a product in a branch(If the selling isn´t possible due to the lack of stock available in that branch, the system prints a list of branches with sufficient stock ordered by amount of stock available).

+❖ Adding stock of a product in a branch

+❖ Given a product code, print the total stock of it in the supermarket chain.

+❖ Given a product code,print the stock of it divided by branch.

+❖ List all product registered in the supermarket chain ordered by name and with stock.

+❖ List all product registered in a branch ordered by name and with stock.

+❖ List all product in a certain city, with stock.

+❖ List all product in a certain neighborhood, with stock.

+❖ Add a new product to the supermarket chain (to all it´s branches)

+❖ Add a new product to a certain branch.

+❖ Eliminate a product of the supermarket chain (in all it´s branches)

+❖ Eliminate a product of a certain branch.

+In this repository you can find a PDF (in Spanish), in it there is an analisis of two possible solutions to implement, drawings and comparatives.
+Also there is a user manual.

 #### Knowledge Acquired:
-It´s a project were I deepened my knoledge in python and arduino.
-Handling of strings, output and input of text files, data process,etc.
+It´s a project were I deepened my knoledge in Java.
+Handling of strings, output and input of text files, data process, Binary Search Trees, linked lists,etc.
 An interesting idea that took me a lot of work but also gave me great satisfaction.